MarcPlatero/Rankkatsu/README.md

 Ecosystem: The platform integrates Stripe for handling monthly and lifetime Premium subscriptions, Google AdSense for monetization, and i18n support for different languages, making Rankkatsu a truly global experience.

-Check out the website at rankkatsu.com
+Check out the website at rankkatsu.com (currently unavailable).